clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

   how to install and configure web server using |CL|, visit :ref:`web-server-install`.
 For our example, the web update content within the `SERVER_STATE_DIR` directory is located here:
   :file:`/home/clr/mix/update/www`.
-If the web server is on same machine as this directory, you can create a symlink to the directory in your web server's document root to easily host the content.
+If the web server is on the same machine as this directory, you can create a symlink to the directory in your web server's document root to easily host the content.
 These URLs are embedded in images created for your mix.
 The `swupd-client` looks at